Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 The CN states are:

-- **REQUESTED** - A contract for an asset has been requested by the consumer and the provider has sent an ACK response.
+- **CONSUMER_REQUESTED** - A contract for an asset has been requested by the consumer and the provider has sent an ACK response.
 - **PROVIDER_OFFERED** - The provider has sent a contract offer to the consumer and the consumer has sent an ACK response.
 - **CONSUMER_OFFERED** - The consumer has sent a contract offer to the provider and the provider has sent an ACK response.
-- **CONSUMER_ACCEPTED** - The consumer has accepted that latest contract offer and the provider has sent an ACK response.
+- **CONSUMER_AGREED** - The consumer has accepted that latest contract offer and the provider has sent an ACK response.
 - **PROVIDER_AGREED** - The provider has accepted that latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
 - **CONSUMER_VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
 - **PROVIDER_FINALIZED** - The provider has sent a finalization message to the consumer and the provider has sent an ACK response.
 Data is now available to the consumer.